ihoro/rough-tar-stream-utils/README.md

 ## tar-stream-chunker

 tar-stream-chunker can help to handle data stream of unknown size without hitting a disk.
-As long as creating TAR archive as a stream needs to now file size in advance, that is why the idea of the chunker is to split input stream onto chunks with known size.
+As long as creating TAR archive as a stream needs to know file size in advance, that is why the idea of the chunker is to split input stream onto chunks with known size.